 – Daily life goals: to speak some Chinese when traveling in China; have more conversations with Chinese speaking family members; to keep pace with kids who are learning this language; to speak with Chinese people around you;

 – Academic purposes: want to take HSK test; working on a Chinese related major; want to read classics of Chinese literature;

 – Others: fancy in Chinese culture so as its language; just learn it as a hobby;

 So what about you?
 Once you find out the reason, you want to learn this language, which means you`ve to get your learning goal clear.
 Find your reason, set your goal and determine to challenge yourself then.

 2. Be familiar with the sounds of Chinese

 Every language has its unique intonation, cadence, and sounds, so it’s Mandarin Chinese.
 Make yourself more familiar with this language will lead you to the world of Chinese earlier.
-You can find one or two Chinese movies to watch or several Chinese songs to listen.
+You can find one or two Chinese TV shows or movies to watch or several Chinese songs to listen.
 Make sure what you hear is Chinese and it doesn`t matter if it`s with subtitles in other languages.
 You may not learn anything, but get the impression on how Chinese sounds.

 3. Beat your fear and speak out what you`ve learned from Day One

 The best day of speaking Chinese is today!
 Not tomorrow, not after the first or more training sessions.
 There is no best time but now.
 Feel free to use the vocabulary and sentences you just learned.
 Don`t be afraid of making mistakes.
 What`s more, you should feel glad when you realize or somebody else reminds you that you’ve made an error on Chinese.
 Believe me, if you make mistakes in this way, it`s hard to have the same one more than twice.
 Making mistake is such valuable experience that is far beyond your imagination.
 It`s a shame on giving up the opportunities of communication in your target language, but making mistakes and feeling embarrassed.